sungnga/practice/graphQL/graphql-prisma/README.md

       // This function is an async operation
       // Destructure the prisma instance of context param async createUser(parent, args, { prisma }, info) {
-        // Check to see if the email the client provides already exists
-        // This returns a boolean value
-        const emailTaken = await prisma.exists.User({ email: args.data.email })

-        if (emailTaken) {
-          throw new Error('Email taken');
-        }

         // This method takes 2 args:
         // - 1st arg is the data the client provides when they try to create a user
         // - 2nd arg is the info object, what the client wants in return